yeastrc/limelight-core/docs/source/tutorials/magnum-pipeline.rst

      .. image:: /_static/import-limelight-xml.png

+ 5. Enter a description of this run.
+E.g., ``Treated``.

- 5. Click on the ``+Add Limelight XML File`` link and select your Limelight XML file on your computer.
+ 6. Click on the ``+Add Limelight XML File`` link and select your Limelight XML file on your computer.

- 6. (Optional) Click on the ``+Add Scan File`` link and select your mzml file on your computer.
+ 7. (Optional) Click on the ``+Add Scan File`` link and select your mzml file on your computer.
 This is required if you would like to view spectra associated with peptide identifications.

- 7. Click the ``Submit Upload`` button to submit your data to Limelight.
+ 8. Click the ``Submit Upload`` button to submit your data to Limelight.

 After several minutes, refresh the page and your search should appear under the ``Explore Data`` section of the project page.
 Click on the ``Peptides``, ``Proteins``, or ``Modifications`` links to view the